-If you find yourself in the unfortunate situation where you have to defend yourself and your practice, you need experienced health care fraud defense attorneys.
+If you find yourself in an unfortunate situation where you have to defend yourself and your practice, you need experienced health care fraud defense attorneys.
 Inexperienced defense lawyers can make your case worse and lead to an even more serious case in court.
 Make sure to choose the lawyer that’s best suited to help you in your particular situation.

-Before Hiring a Lawyer
+Before Hiring a Health Care Defense Lawyer

 Before hiring a lawyer, you need to know what to look for.
 If you have been sued and the case involves the healthcare industry, you need to hire a lawyer who has experience defending those in this field.